ASSESSMENT OF GIFTED STUDENTS USING THe

 Now Available

 Thank you for visiting our website and for your interest in the Naglieri General Ability Tests.
-Like the Naglieri Nonverbal Ability Tests (NNAT), these tests are used for the identification of gifted students.
+Like the Naglieri Nonverbal Ability Tests (NNAT), these tests are used for identifying gifted students.
 However, several important distinctions exist.
-The Naglieri General Ability Tests include innovative approaches to test construction that have allowed us to identify students with high intellectual ability in a fair and equitable manner.
-To achieve that goal we created new tests, which can be solved regardless of the language a student knows and the test questions that demand only a small amount of knowledge.
+The Naglieri General Ability Tests incorporate innovative approaches to test construction, allowing us to identify students with high intellectual ability in a fair manner.
+To achieve that goal, we created new tests that can be solved regardless of the language a student knows and with test questions that require only a small amount of knowledge.

-Naglieri General Ability Tests measure general ability using verbal, quantitative, and nonverbal test questions whereas the NNAT measures general ability but only using a nonverbal format.
-It is also important to note that the Naglieri General Ability Tests include a verbal and quantitative component to have a more diverse approach to measuring general ability.
-In addition, the Naglieri General Ability Tests include nonverbal versions with all new items.
+The Naglieri General Ability Tests measure general ability using verbal, quantitative, and nonverbal test questions, whereas the NNAT measures general ability using only a nonverbal format.
+It is also important to note that the Naglieri General Ability Tests include verbal and quantitative components for a more diverse approach to measuring general ability.
+Additionally, the Naglieri General Ability Tests offer nonverbal versions with all new items.

 Best Regards,